-- We have long believed that it is in the interests of the sellers, buyers, and their brokers to make offers of compensation - but using the MLS to communicate offers of compensation would no longer be an option. - Offers of compensation could continue to be an option consumers can pursue off-MLS through negotiation and consultation with real estate professionals. - The types of compensation available for buyer brokers would continue to take multiple forms, depending on broker-consumer negotiations, including but not limited to: - Fixed-fee commission paid directly by consumers - Concession from the seller - o Portion of the listing broker's compensation - Compensation would continue to be negotiable and should always be negotiated between agents and the consumers they serve.
+- No. We have long believed that it is in the interest of the sellers, buyers, and their brokers to make offers of compensation but using the MLS to communicate offers of compensation would no longer be an option. - The types of compensation available for buyer brokers would continue to take multiple forms, including but not limited to: - Fixed-fee commission paid directly by consumers - o Concession from the seller - o Portion of the listing broker's compensation - o Compensation would continue to be negotiable and should always be negotiated between agents and the consumers they represent.